grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 excerpt: 'This section covers the important aspect of metrics management in k6.
 How and what kind of metrics k6 collects automatically (_built-in_ metrics), and what custom metrics you can make k6 collect.'
 ---

-This section covers the important aspect of metrics management in k6.
-How and what kind of metrics k6 collects automatically (_built-in_ metrics), and what custom metrics you can make k6 collect.
+This section covers the important aspects of metrics management in k6:  what kind of metrics k6 collects automatically (_built-in_ metrics), and what custom metrics you can make k6 collect.

 ## Built-in metrics

-The _built-in_ metrics are the ones you can see output to stdout when you run the simplest possible k6 test:
+The _built-in_ metrics are the ones that are output to stdout when you run the simplest possible k6 test:

 <CodeGroup lineNumbers={[true]}>